View

 Update your /etc/network/interfaces file by modifying the wireless section to look like this:

-Make sure to comment out any previous iface wlan0 section entries.
+NOTE: Make sure to comment out any previous iface wlan0 section entries using the # at the beginning of the line

 Starting Wi-Fi